Deutsches Eck: Demolition

 While the inner city of Koblenz was hit hard by Allied strategic bombing during World War II, the Deutsches Eck remained largely unscathed.
 However, the statue was later badly damaged by American artillery.
 Soon afterwards it was completely taken down.
 The French military government planned to replace the old memorial with a monument for peace and understanding among nations, but that concept was never realized.

 After the formation of the Federal Republic of Germany and the German Democratic Republic in 1949, the country was divided into a capitalist west and a communist east.
-In order to express the deep wish for a united Germany, President Theodor Heuss turned the German Corner into a monument to German unity.
+In order to express the deep wish for a united Germany, President Theodor Heuss turned the German Point into a monument to German unity.
 As a result, the coats of arms of all German Länder (states), including those of former German territories such as Silesia, East Prussia and Pomerania, were installed.
 Replacing the destroyed equestrian statue, a German flag flew over the plaza.

 After the Berlin Wall came down in November 1989, three concrete parts of the actual wall were installed next to the monument.
 On 3 October 1990, the emblems of the new federal states were added.